11 Day Trading Rules That Work

 After each session, there is a learning opportunity.

 Each trade contributes to a feedback cycle that can improve our trading performance.
 Hence, reviewing your trades is critical to boosting your performance.

 Each trading session starts with doing nothing and ends with reviewing everything.
 This is the Alpha and Omega of each trading session.

 The Actual Day Trading Rules

-Every trade must have a stop-loss order.
-We must always know how much we stand to lose.
+Every technical trader must use a stop-loss order.
+We must always know how much we stand to lose and accept the possibility.

-We close our trades before the session ends, so the profit potential is smaller.
-Hence, we should have our limit orders in place to grab our profits and run.
-Waiting for the bull run of the century is not for day traders.
+Hence, having limit orders in place to grab our profits is a good idea.
+Unfortunately, waiting for the bull run of the century is not for day traders.

 Use a trading platform that allows you to enter stop-loss orders and target limit orders together with your trade entry.
-I use Ninjatrader’s Advanced Management Trade feature to save a template for my stop-loss orders and target limit orders.
+For instance, you can use Ninjatrader’s Advanced Trade Management feature to automate this process.

 By programming the orders into your trading platform, you will not fail to follow these rules.